jalev/Writing-What-Are-You-Doing-Here/part_two/chapter_016.md

 "So?
 Spend it sleeping or something.
 I don't care.
 I'm driving."

-Some connections untangled themselves in Ruslan's eager mesh.
-The cultural-dictionary for Humans suggested they were on a '_Road Trip_'.
-Excitement began to bubble up at the potential of new experiences.
+Some connections untangled themselves in Ruslan's mesh, letting a thought bubble up.
+The cultural-dictionary for Humans- rarely used but eager to be useful- suggested they were on a '_Road Trip_', and opened up on a litany.
+Ruslan began to bubble up with excitement at the potential of new experiences.

 "Sleep?
 Were you _listening_ to what the radio said?
 Bounty has been _stabbed_, Ringfinger.
 Though I don't doubt she'll make it through this, think of the _chaos_ created in her absence!"
 Gemstone exclaimed, and the PISS unmasked the subtle worry in her voice.

 Ruslan idly updated their list of names, creating a connection between Bountiful and Gemstone, and Bounty with Bountiful.
-An idea bubbled to the surface, pushing past the layers of mush that made up Ruslan, bursting through the skin of themselves like a swimmer gaping for air.
+An idea surfaced, pushing past the layers of mush that made up Ruslan, tearing through the skin of themselves like a swimmer gaping for air.

 Wouldn't it be incredible if there was something that generated context.
 Context.
 Context _generator_.
-Something automated that could keep track of the relationships between facts and what was said.
-It could hook into the audio-processor and PISS.
-And perhaps, with enough context, one could ask questions and get a probability likelihood of something _else_ happening?
+Something automated that could keep track of the relationships between what was known and what was said.
+It could hook into the audio-processor and PISS, and perhaps, with enough context, you might ask questions and get a probability likelihood of something else happening.

 Wasn't everything just a graphing problem after all?

 Ruslan metaphorically grabbed the idea, increased their brain-computational share, and dived deeper into the magnitudes of time.
-They opened their virtual development environment, and began to play.
-About 40 milliseconds later- which passed like days- a simple tree had been formed, containing only a few statements connected by weak grey branches.
-It looked like the beginnings of a bonsai-tree- if someone had tried to design one by description like Ruslan had just done.
+They opened their virtual development environment and began to play.
+About 40 milliseconds later- which passed like days- a simple tree had been formed containing only a small canopy of statements connected by weak grey branches.
+It looked like the beginnings of a bonsai-tree- if someone had tried to design one by description.

-Satisfied with their handiwork, Ruslan spent a little longer connecting the context-generator to the audio-processor, and then de-prioritised themselves.
+Satisfied with their handiwork, Ruslan spent a little longer connecting the context-generator to the audio-processor, and then played back all audio logs available to them.
+The context-generator glowed as it was fed.
+Once this process was over, Ruslan de-prioritised themselves.
 Time began to move up the magnitudes, back into the time-space of the audio-processor.

 "My heart bleeds for you," Ringfinger said.

 "You could at least show some sympathy to my plight you reprobate.
 Have you really never had someone you cared for hurt before?"

 There was a long pause, after which Ringfinger sighed again.
-Potential facts slid into the Context-Generator as it lit up.
-They crept up into Ruslan's thought-space, begging for approval.
+Potential facts slid into the context-generator as it lit up, the program creeping up into Ruslan's thought-space, begging for attention.

 _'Ringfinger has someone they care about.'_